amo-tech-ai/amoaico/docs/10-prd-ai-brief-wizard.md

 ## 3. User Journeys

 ### 3.1.
 New Client Journey
-1.  **Discovery:** A potential client lands on the AMO AI website.
+1.  **Discovery:** A potential client lands on the Sunai website.
 2.  **Initiation:** They click a "Start Your AI Brief" CTA.
 3.  **Authentication (MVP):** They are prompted to sign up or log in to save their progress.
 4.  **Wizard Step 1 (Welcome):** They enter their company name and website URL.
 5.  **Wizard Step 2 (Scope):** They define their project type, goals, and budget.
 6.  **Wizard Step 3 (Generation):** The system securely calls the Gemini API to generate the brief.
 7.  **Wizard Step 4 (Review):** The user reviews the AI-generated brief.
 8.  **Completion (MVP):** The user saves the brief, which becomes visible on their personal dashboard.
-The AMO AI team is notified of the new lead.
+The Sunai team is notified of the new lead.

 ### 3.2.
 Agency Admin Journey
 1.  **Notification:** An admin receives a notification about a new brief submission.